 Since the garden is a nonprofit organization and receives little public funding, it relies on the support of corporations and the community to help it to grow.
-Individuals and families can subscribe to memberships of various levels, with benefits that include free admission and discounts on classes and in the gift shop.
+Individuals and families can subscribe to memberships of various levels, with benefits that include free admission and discounts on classes or in the gift shop.
 Corporate sponsorships are always welcome.
 Volunteer opportunities are often available for individuals and groups.